TSLAQ: Hothi defamation lawsuit

 In response to the allegations, TSLAQ members led by Lawrence Fossi ran a GoFundMe campaign that raised more than $100,000 for Hothi's defense fund.
-Tesla eventually dropped the lawsuit and the request for a temporary restraining order against Hothi after they refused to produce footage from within the test car on the grounds it "risked the safety and privacy of the employees involved in the case".
-After reviewing the surveillance camera footage of Tesla parking lot from the February date in question, Fremont police declined to press charges.
+Tesla refused to produce footage from within the test car on the grounds it "risked the safety and privacy of the employees involved in the case", and dropped the lawsuit and the request for a temporary restraining order against Hothi.
+After reviewing the surveillance camera footage of the Tesla parking lot from the February incident, Fremont police declined to press charges.

-In August 2020, Hothi sued Elon Musk for defamation over his accusations, in an email exchange with PlainSite's owner Aaron Greenspan, that Hothi had almost killed Tesla employees.
-The presiding judge rejected Musk's motion to strike the lawsuit in January 2021, therefore allowing for the trial to move forward and Musk's later attempt on appeal at an anti-SLAPP judgment were repudiated.
+In August 2020, Hothi sued Elon Musk for defamation over Musk's accusations in an email exchange with PlainSite's owner Aaron Greenspan that Hothi had almost killed Tesla employees.
+The presiding judge rejected Musk's motion to strike the lawsuit in January 2021, allowing the trial to move forward.
+In January 2022, Musk's appeal to strike the lawsuit under anti-SLAPP laws was denied.
+In April 2023, the parties settled, with Hothi receiving $10,000.